 La Candelaria is the cultural center of the city, where colonial architecture now houses museums, bars, restaurants and hotels.
 Locals are rightfully proud to call Bogota their home, and celebrate this fact nightly as drum beats, delicious gastronomy, and generous drinks take over the streets.
 Life is a party, and Bogota is the host.

-The subtle lighting pronounces the fourteen Stations of the Cross as you descend in to the mine, each station sculpted by a different artist.
-At the deepest point of the cathedral, 180 meters below the earth’s surface, you encounter the nave and the north and south aisles which are dominated by the 16m high central cross.
-The illumination and execution of the work is a tribute to modern techniques and years of work from the miners and artists.
+The subtle lighting pronounces the fourteen Stations of the Cross, as you descend in to the mine.
+Each station was carefully sculpted by a different artist.
+At the deepest point of the cathedral, 180 meters below the earth’s surface, you encounter the nave and the north and south aisles, which are dominated by the 16m high central cross.
+The illumination and execution of the work is a tribute to modern techniques and years of work and dedication from the miners and artists.
 Your guide will explain all about the cathedrals construction and how it and the mine still function in harmony.

 In the morning, you will be picked up at your hotel in Bogota and transferred to the airport in good time to board your domestic flight to Medellin.
-Upon arrival in Medellin, you will be picked up at the airport and transferred to your hotel.
+Upon arrival in Medellin, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Contained in a bowl-shaped valley between two mountain skylines, Medellin's crowded urban sprawl reaches up into the skies around you.
 What was once the setting for the drug violence of the 80's and 90's is now home to a population moving proudly into a peaceful and prosperous new century.
 A powerful economy is helping them reach that admirable goal, and with it comes public arts projects and neighborhood beautification.